 What is the Gender Equity Center?

-The Gender Equity Centers offers a safe and welcoming space that endorses a non-judgmental and supportive atmosphere.
-The Gender Equity Center Coordinator is available talk one on one with students seeking support, assistance, and victim centered counseling for a range of personal issues.
-We offer support services and referrals related to gender based violence, survivors of sexual violence, intimate partner violence, stalking, acts of bias based on sexual orientation, women's health, sexual orientation and identity.
+The Gender Equity Center offers a safe and welcoming space that endorses a non-judgmental and supportive atmosphere.
+The Gender Equity Center Coordinator is available to talk one-on-one with students seeking support, assistance, and referrals to outside agencies.
+We offer support services and referrals for survivors of sexual violence, intimate partner violence, stalking, gender-based violence, and acts of bias based on sexual orientation.

 What is Gender Equity?